Genetic Engineering (song): Promo video

-A promotional video for "Genetic Engineering" was directed by Steve Barron and is included on the Messages: Greatest Hits CD/DVD release (2008).

-The video features a number of genetics-related books, some of which McCluskey later borrowed.
-"Not my favourite video" he said, although it features a "couple of interesting moments, with Mally and Martin as the Kray brothers!"
+A promotional video for "Genetic Engineering" was directed by Steve Barron, who directed videos for a wide variety of artists in the eighties, such as the Human League, Tears for Fears, and A-ha.
+The video features a number of genetics-related books, some of which McCluskey would later borrow to read himself.
+McClusky described the songs music video as not being his "favourite video", but still contained a "couple of interesting moments, with Mally and Martin as the Kray brothers!"
 The Rolls-Royce used in the clip was owned by comedian Mel Smith.
-The girl featured is the actress Joann Kenny.
+The girl featured in the promotional video is played by actress Joann Kenny.

+The promotional video for "Genetic Engineering" was included on the Messages: Greatest Hits CD/DVD release (2008).

 Alternative versions and live performances

 Apart from the extended '312mm version' the band also recorded the song for a John Peel radio session in 1983.
 This version was made available on Peel Sessions 1979–1983 (2000).

 OMD played the song live on The Tube during its first series in February 1983.

 The song was performed live during the Dazzle Ships promotional tour but rarely since then, until more recent performances in 2014 and 2016.